 Regular maintenance as described in Part I, Chapter 1, 1.3.5 will increase the resilience of structures to extreme events.

 Characterization of instrument response to extreme events may enable data to be used even when operating beyond manufacturer specifications and is to be encouraged whenever possible.
-Post-calibration of damaged sensors may enable recovery of data recorded during extreme events.
+Post-calibration of damaged instruments may enable recovery of data recorded during extreme events.

 Adherence to these guidelines does not guarantee network operation through extreme events.
 Human operators can reduce data loss, though extreme conditions are often associated with high risk to human life.
 Some amount of data loss in these conditions is expected.

-Annex 1.E.
+Annex 1.F.
 Operational measurement uncertainty requirements and instrument performance

 (See explanatory notes at the end of the table; numbers in the top row indicate column numbers.)